 Great SEO Goals Start With Business Objectives

-Before you get down into the weeds choosing of SEO goals, start with your company’s big-picture objectives.
-Your marketing plan is probably already built around supporting overall business objectives, and your SEO plans should be too.
+Before you get into the weeds of choosing of SEO goals, start with your company’s big-picture objectives.
+Your digital marketing plan is probably already built around supporting overall business objectives, and your SEO plans should be too.

 Questions to Ask That Can Inform Your SEO Goals:

 - What are the company-wide objectives for the coming year?

 - What key performance metric (KPM) do you own?

 - What SEO goal maps directly to your marketing objectives?

 For example, let’s say that your company’s annual objective is to capture a bigger portion of your industry’s market share.
 In support of that company objective, maybe your KPM is the number of qualified leads.
 Your marketing plan likely includes several initiatives designed to bring prospects into your marketing funnel and nurture them into qualified leads.